klogging/klogging/README.md

 ```

 Klogging works asynchronously and the program completes before log events can be
 sent.
-In this case you need to add a coroutine delay or thread sleep before the program completes,
+In this case you can add a coroutine delay or thread sleep before the program completes,
 for example:

 ```kotlin